Zakaria-El-Maachi/ZenDB/README.md

 * Bloom Filter: The bloom filter's bitset.
 * Version: A version number to manage updates to the value.
 * Key: The unique identifier for the value.
-* Key: The unique identifier for the value.
 * Value: The data associated with the key.
 * Checksum: A hash value to detect corrupted files.